-Gratuity, which is a defined benefit plan, is accrued based on an independent actuarial valuation, which is done based on project unit credit method as at the balance sheet date.
+Gratuity, which is a defined benefit plan, is accrued based on management best estimate as at the balance sheet date.
 The Company recognizes the net obligation of a defined benefit plan in its balance sheet as an asset or liability.